SeevanP/SeevanP/README.md

 # Ways to contact me:

-email: seevan.github@gmail.com
+[LinkedIn](https://linkedin.com/in/Seevan Ponnan) (account created but don't use it much)

-linkedin: Seevan Ponnan (do not use it often, just have an account)
+📧Email: seevan.github@gmail.com

 # 💻 Tech Stack: